BabylonJS/OldDocumentationSite/content/How_To/camera/WebVR_Helper.md

 ```
 This will initialize a WebVR camera and a non-WebVR camera in the scene.
 It will also create an enterVR button at the bottom right of the screen which will start rendering to the HMD on click.

+## Options
+ - createDeviceOrientationCamera(default: true): If the non-WebVR camera should be created.
+To use an existing camera, create it and then initialize the helper with this set to false in the constructor.
+ - createFallbackVRDeviceOrientationFreeCamera(default: true): When no HMD is connected, this flag specifies if the VR camera should fallback to a VRDeviceOrientationFreeCamera which will render each eye on the screen.
+This can be set to false to only enable entering VR if an HMD is connected.

 # Teleportation and Rotation

 To enable teleportation in the scene, create a mesh that the user should be able to teleport to and then enable teleportation with that mesh's name.